Skip to main content

 Traditional DKIM tools ask for a domain and a selector.
 But most users don't know their DKIM selector.
 Result: they can't verify their configuration.

 The DKIM Selector Finder solves this problem.
-Enter a domain, and the tool automatically discovers all configured DKIM selectors.
+Enter a domain, and the tool probes DNS to surface the active DKIM selectors among known names, without requiring you to type one in.

 How does the discovery work?

-The tool queries your domain's MX records to identify your email providers:
+The tool queries your domain's MX records to identify your email providers, then tests their known selectors first:

 • *.google.com → Google Workspace → selector google